inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 The railroad don't run no more.
 Poor poor pitiful me.			[chorus]
 	Poor poor pitiful me, poor poor pitiful me.
-	These young girls won't let me be,
+	These ng girls won't let me be,
 	Lord have mercy on me!
 	Woe is me!